Frequently Asked questions

 Look around your neighborhood and talk with your neighbors.
 Search when it is quiet and use their name when calling them.
 Your pet may be hiding, hurt or frightened, so look under bushes and other such objects.
 Put up posters and distribute flyers with a photo and description of your pet.
 Give enough information to describe your pet and where it was lost, but don't give them every bit of information.

 Go to the Oakland Animal Control or your local animal control agency and look at the animals to see if your pet has been impounded.
-Oakland Animal Control holds strays for a certain period of time.
+Oakland Animal Services holds strays for a certain period of time.
 File a lost pet report and go back daily for several weeks to see if your pet turns up.

 I've found a dog or cat.
 What should I do?